citizenparker/in-the-trenches/rules.md

 Base / - / For the purposes of other card effects, this is not a friendly.
 Lose the game if this card is dominated.
 0 / 0 / The base value of this card is two less than the printed value of the highest bordering friendly.
 If this card ever decreases in value, trash this card.
 1 / -1 / Each friendly bordering this card has +1 value.
-2 / -2 / If this card is trashed or discarded, the owner of the nearest enemy may choose an additional bordering friendly to trash.
+2 / -2 / If this card is trashed or discarded, the owner of the nearest enemy may choose an additional bordering friendly to discard.
 3 / -1 / Discard a friendly as an additional price to play this card.
 4 / 0 / When an enemy is played that borders this card, draw a card.
 5 / 0 / If this card is played such that it borders an enemy, randomly trash one card from an opponent’s discard pile.